Uncertainty in Data-Driven Kalman Filtering for Partially Known State-Space Models: Introduction

 \section{Introduction}

 Tracking a hidden state vector from noisy observations in \acl{rt} is at the core of many \acl{sp} applications.
-A leading approach for the task is the \ac{kf} \cite{kalman1960new}, which operates with low complexity and achieves a \ac{mmse} in setups characterized by \acl{lg} \ac{ss} models.
+A leading approach to the task is the \ac{kf} \cite{kalman1960new}, which operates with low complexity and achieves a \ac{mmse} in setups characterized by \acl{lg} \ac{ss} models.
 A key merit of the \ac{kf}, which is of paramount importance in safety critical applications, e.g., autonomous driving, aviation, and medical, is its ability to provide uncertainty alongside state estimation \cite[Ch.
-4]{durbin2012time}. \ac{kf} and its variants are \ac{mb} algorithms, and are therefore sensitive to inaccuracies in modelings the system dynamics using the \ac{ss} model.
+4]{durbin2012time}. \ac{kf} and its variants are \ac{mb} algorithms, and are therefore sensitive to inaccuracies in modeling the system dynamics using the \ac{ss} model.

-The recent success of deep learning architectures, such as \acp{rnn} \cite{chung2014empirical} and attention mechanisms \cite{vaswani2017attention}, in learning from complex time-series data in unstructured environments and in a model-agnostic manner, evoked the interest of using them for tracking dynamical systems.
-However, the lack of interpability of deep architectures and their inability to capture uncertainty \cite{becker2019recurrent}, together with the fact that they require many trainable parameters and large data sets even for simple setups \cite{zaheer2017latent}, limit their applicability for safety-critical applications in hardware-limited systems.
+The recent success of deep learning architectures, such as \acp{rnn} \cite{chung2014empirical} and attention mechanisms \cite{vaswani2017attention}, in learning from complex time-series data in unstructured environments and in a model-agnostic manner, evoked interest in using them for tracking dynamical systems.
+However, the lack of interpretability of deep architectures and their inability to capture uncertainty \cite{becker2019recurrent}, together with the fact that they require many trainable parameters and large data sets even for simple setups \cite{zaheer2017latent}, limit their applicability for safety-critical applications in hardware-limited systems.